Gan-Tu/classwork/cs188-projects/README.md

 #Introduction
-These are the projects completed during Spring 2017 CS188 class: Artificial Intelligence, taught at Berkeley under Professor Anca Dragan.
+These are the projects completed during Spring 2017 CS188 class: Artificial Intelligence, taught at UC Berkeley under Professor Anca Dragan.

 #Academic Honesty
 If you are a student from UC Berkeley taking CS188, please DO NOT read my code before you write your own.